RumbleDB/rumble-test-suite/README.md

 In Future, any change happening in Rumble should be reflected by changing this method.

 #### 9. How to Edit Skipped.txt
-The list of test cases that will be ommited as **mentiond in Understanding the Output folder structure of Test Driver** are all the test cases that are contained within test sets in **rumble-test-suite/TestSetsToSkip_Item2.txt** .txt file.
+The list of test cases that will be omitted as **mentiond in Understanding the Output folder structure of Test Driver** are all the test cases that are contained within test sets in **rumble-test-suite/TestSetsToSkip_Item2.txt** .txt file.

 This list is loaded by **src/main/java/ch/ethz/TestDriver.java** using **public static final String TEST_SETS_TO_SKIP_FILENAME = "TestSetsToSkip_Item2.txt"** in **src/main/java/ch/ethz/Constants.java**